tim-gameplan/geo-graph/epsg3857_pipeline/docs/pipeline_comparison.md

 - **Standard Pipeline**: Best for general-purpose terrain graph generation and when performance is a priority
 - **Water Boundary Approach**: Best when precise water boundary navigation is needed
 - **Obstacle Boundary Approach**: Best when clean boundary representation and optimal connectivity are required
+- **Hexagon Obstacle Boundary**: Best when natural terrain representation and precise water boundaries are needed
+- **Voronoi Obstacle Boundary**: Best when even distribution of connections to water boundaries is important
 - **Delaunay Triangulation**: Best when natural terrain representation is a priority (but still experimental)
 - **Boundary Hexagon Layer**: Best when "white space" issues need to be addressed

 For most use cases, the standard pipeline with improved water edge creation is recommended as it provides a good balance between performance, connectivity, and stability.
+However, for more specialized needs, the Hexagon Obstacle Boundary or Voronoi Obstacle Boundary approaches may provide better results, especially for applications requiring natural movement patterns around water obstacles or evenly distributed connections to water boundaries.